algolia/algoliasearch-client-android/doc/offline-mode.md

     }
     ```

-3. When initializing your client, instantiate an `OfflineClient` instead of a `Client`.
-This requires you to specify an additional argument: the directory in which local indices will be stored:
+- When initializing your client, instantiate an `OfflineClient` instead of a `Client`:.

     ```java
     client = new OfflineClient(context, "YOUR_APP_ID", "YOUR_API_KEY");